10 Things you might Wonder about when Visiting Lisbon for the First Time

 Lisbon is called the city of light as it covers the most sun hours in all Europe, providing a mild climate throughout the whole year.
 That’s why you can visit Lisbon in autumn and winter without freezing off yourself.

 2. City composed of tiles and mosaics

 Lisbon has a fascinating architecture thanks to the tiles and mosaics spread all over the city.

 3. Sardines are sold in fancy cans

 Souvenir shops sell sardine cans with fancy designs.
-Further the sardine is a popular motif when it comes to street decoration.
+The sardine fish is a popular motif when it comes to street decoration.
 Look out for paper sardines hanging in the streets of Alfama.

 4. Fado is the traditional Portuguese music

 Fado is traditional Portuguese music, expressing the deep feelings of saudade.
 A feeling of sadness and yearning for something that is locked up in your heart.
 In the old days, women would yearn for their husbands embarking on a long journey in the far distance.